 Markit PMI helps gauge business conditions

-The Markit Economics PMI (Purchasing Managers’ Index) reports are helpful when it comes to understanding business conditions in any economy.
-For example, investors in the European Union economy (VGK) can use this tool to assess whether the monetary stimulus from the European Central Bank is helping industrial activity pick up.
+Markit Economics’ PMI (purchasing managers’ index) surveys are helpful in understanding business conditions in any economy.
+For example, investors in the European economy (VGK) can use this tool to assess whether the monetary stimulus being provided to the economy by the ECB (European Central Bank) is helping industrial activity rise.

-The US industrial sector is dominated by companies like General Electric (GE), 3M (MMM), Caterpillar (CAT), United Technologies (UTX), and Boeing (BA).
-Investors in these companies are interested in the Markit US Manufacturing PMI monthly reading.
-This reading could help them track any rise or fall in the economy’s industrial activity that could substantially affect their investment in the US industrial sector (XLI).
+The US industrial sector is dominated by companies like General Electric (GE), 3M (MMM), Caterpillar (CAT), United Technologies (UTX), and Boeing (BA)—along with smaller players like Masco (MAS) and Joy Global (JOY).
+Investors in these companies would be interested in the Markit US Manufacturing PMI monthly reading.
+This reading could help them track any rise or fall in the economy’s industrial activity that could substantially impact their investment in the US industrial sector (XLI).

-The Markit Economics PMI Report serves as a business activity scorecard for an economy.
-This monthly economic survey provides insight into the private-sector economy by tracking variables such as output, new orders, employment, and prices across key sectors.
-Many policymakers use this data while making interest rate decisions that affect the economy at large.
+The Markit PMI report serves as a business activity scorecard for the economy under survey.
+This monthly economic survey provides insight into the private sector economy by tracking variables like output, new orders, employment, and prices across key sectors.
+Its importance is enhanced by the fact that many policymakers use this data while making interest rate decisions that affect the economy at large.